NethServer/ns8-docs/os_updates.rst

    It's not recommended to enable automatic updates on CentOS Stream, since it is considered a preview of next RHEL stable release.
    Updates could bring major releases of podman and SELinux policies introducing unexpected bugs.

+If your looking for core and modules see :ref:`updates-section`.